HomeGardening IdeasHow Rusty Nails Can Save Your Dying Plants

 1. Try Rusty Nail Water

-You can put your rusty nails to good use by submerging them in water for 4-5 days.
-Once the water turns brown with the rust, use it sprinkle on the leaves or water it the usual way.
+You can put several of your rusty nails to good use by submerging them in water for 4-5 days.
+Once the water turns brown and rusty, sprinkle it on the leaves or water it the usual way.

 2. Rusty Nails in the Pot